 An initial survey was conducted by Avon Township (now Rochester Hills) in 1978, out of which the property at 1021 Harding Road was designated a local historic district.
 In 1993 and 1994, the staff members of the Rochester Hills Museum updated the photo documentation of properties previously designated.
 A photographic inventory of the district was conducted in 2002 as part of the Rochester Hills Historic Districts Survey.
 Copies of the inventory forms are located at the Rochester Hills Planning Department, the Rochester Hills Museum, and the State Historic Preservation Office.
-Additional photographs were taken in January 2021 as part of the preparation of this report.
+After a severe house fire in 2017, at the owner's request, in December 2020, the Rochester Hills City Council directed the HDSC to study de-designation.
+As part of that process historic research and photographs were taken in January 2021.
+The recommendation of the HDSC in April 2021 was that the district did not meet the criteria for de-designation.
+Photographs were taken in January 2024 as part of the preparation of this report.